You've noticed a bump has formed on the outside of your little toe and you have no idea why it's there. Very likely you have a tailor's bunion.

 A tailor's bunion is also called a bunionette because it's much smaller than the bunion that forms off the side of the big toe.
 The tailor's bunion got its name from tailors who would sit cross-legged all day with the outside of edge of their feet rubbing on the ground.
 This led to a painful bump at the base of the little toe.

 Like a regular bunion, a tailor's bunion can get worse over time and is often aggravated by wearing tight, pointy shoes with high heels.

 Symptoms of a tailor's bunion include redness, swelling, numbness, and pain.
 Symptoms arise when the bunion rubs against your shoes causing inflammation and enlargement.
 These bunions can occur on both feet.
 Activities may be a limited as a result of the pain.

-Dr. Berg will first use non-surgical treatments to bring pain relief and to prevent the tailor's bunion from getting worse.
+Our office uses non-surgical treatments to bring pain relief and to prevent the tailor's bunion from getting worse.
 These treatments can include use of orthotics to correct the faulty foot mechanics and padding to prevent the bunion from rubbing against your shoes.
 Icing, steroid injections, and anti-inflammatory medications can reduce the swelling, inflammation, and pain.